The bankruptcy system and the impacts of coronavirus

 The coronavirus pandemic has had wide reaching personal, employment and economic impacts across Australian communities, businesses, and industry sectors.
 The Australian Government made significant temporary amendments to the Bankruptcy Act and Regulations as part of the Coronavirus Economic Response Package in March 2020.

-This discussion paper provides an overview of four elements of the Bankruptcy Act to guide stakeholder consideration:
+This discussion paper provided an overview of four elements of the Bankruptcy Act to guide stakeholder consideration:

 - the default period of bankruptcy